 One of the principal needs for BizTalk Administrators is the ability to monitor the health of BizTalk environments on a regular basis and react promptly to solve any possible issues that may appear in order to keep your BizTalk Server applications accessible to your users/organization.

-You can accomplish this by using certain tools such as BizTalk Administration Console; BizTalk360; SCOM and many more… However, unfortunately, many times, some of these tools are not available for us but we still need to accomplish this task.
+You can accomplish this by using certain tools such as BizTalk Administration Console, BizTalk360, SCOM, and many more… However, unfortunately, many times, some of these tools are not available to us, but we still need to accomplish this task.

 So how can PowerShell help us?

-BizTalk Server writes all errors that occur in the environment in the Event Viewer Application Log.
+BizTalk Server writes all errors that occur in the environment to the Event Viewer Application Log.

 It is important that you maintain this log clean of noise (custom application errors, warnings of information that you can use inside your code)